 If a student misses a live lesson, they should contact their teacher via Satchel (Show My Homework) and ask for any work to catch up.

 Feedback on student work during Remote Learning will be by a combination of comments on Satchel (Show My Homework) or Google Classroom and individual and whole class feedback via Google Meet.
 Teachers cannot comment on every piece of work that is submitted, and will identify key pieces of assessment just as they do when students are in school.

 Students should check back on Satchel (Show My Homework) or Google classroom to see their teachers comments.
-Their teachers will be teaching lessons to other year groups in school, so responses will not be immediate.
+Their teachers will be teaching lessons to other year groups throughout the day, so responses will take time.

 Expectations of Distance Learning